VARADMHETARRAHUL/KaggleCodes/README.md

 # KaggleCodes
-A repository for kaggle datasets and compeitions
+A repository for kaggle datasets and competitions
+In this repsoitory I will be doing codes from Kaggle, a website for Machine Learning and Data Science.